Country of origin

 impetus for the KBP Instrument Design Bureau’s R&D from 1983 onward.

 The RPG-29 was a hybrid that combined the portability of the RPG-7

-RPG-16 while offering a greater punch than the SPG-9 recoilless
+RPG-16 while offering a greater penetration than the

-latest Western main battle tanks tanks with reactive armor.
+latest Western main battle tanks tanks with explosive reactive armor.